flounderK/ffs/README.md

 ## Types
 Types can be user-defined or built-in.
 Built in types include primitive C types, as well as other common aliases for types.
-For unusually sized types that will be used only once, struct packing codes can be used in place of a type name to define the size.
+For unusually sized types that will be used only once, python struct packing codes can be used in place of a type name to define the size.
 Types can also be defined by type variables.

 ## Type Aliases
 Aliases can be used to refer to an existing type with a user-defined name.
 Aliases are useful for matching up types defined in code for a file format parser up to a file format specification.